Utah Deaf History and Culture

 Author's Note

-I'm thrilled to announce some amazing news about Parker Holt, who is from Utah and graduated from Gallaudet University in 2020!
-He has received the Pre-Law Writing Award from Gallaudet University, which is truly well-deserved!
+I am excited to share some fantastic news about Parker Holt, who is from Utah and graduated from Gallaudet University in 2020!
+He has received the Pre-Law Writing Award from Gallaudet University, an honor he truly deserves.

 Jodi Christel Becker